 Running Stonefield Query is easy: just double-click the Stonefield Query icon on your Windows desktop.
-Alternatively, click the Start button in your Windows Taskbar, choose Programs, select the program group you told the installation process to put Stonefield Query in, and choose Stonefield Query.
+Alternatively, click the Start button in your Windows Taskbar and choose Stonefield Query from the program list.

 If this is the first time you've run Stonefield Query, you're asked for some setup information (including where you want Stonefield Query to store its data files).